User-ID Best Practices for Redistribution

 - Plan the redistribution architecture.
 Some factors to consider are:

-- Which firewalls will enforce policies for all data types and which firewalls should receive a subset of data?
+- Which firewalls will enforce policies for all data types (such as IP address-to-username mappings or device quarantine information) and which firewalls should receive a subset of data?

 - Which IP ranges require IP address-to-username mappings?